 Understand the concrete outcomes of the committee’s work

 During the time you are chair of your committee you will be expected to achieve certain outcomes.
 To that end, you should expect to spend some time setting goals for your committee and planning its work in consultation with your committee members.
-Understand the concrete deliverables for your committee.
-These may vary in complexity, and you should work backward from those deliverables in understanding what is realistic.
+Understand the concrete deliverables expected from your group.
+These may vary in complexity, and you should work backward from the deadline(s) for those deliverables to understand what is realistic.

 Not all committees have such concrete deliverables.
 Your committee may need to handle work as it comes up, without specific items to accomplish.
 In this case, you may want to establish a baseline of what has been accomplished in prior years and aim to meet that your first year, exceed it your second year, or whatever works best for you.

 In either case, planning the work ahead of time in consultation with the members of your committee and with clearly communicated deliverables and timeline will keep everyone on track.
-Set specific goals, outcomes related to those goals, and delegate committee members to specifically “own” deliverables.
+Set specific goals and outcomes related to those goals, and delegate committee members to specifically “own” deliverables.